rubensworks/article-privacy-decentralized/content/framework.md

 For example, an aggregator could be setup within a family to aggregate over all family events that may be hosted by several people, or a company-wide aggregator can be setup to keep track of the birthdays of all employees.

+{:.comment data-author="RT"}
+The paragraph above doesn't really fit here IMO.
+If I remember correctly, this used to be in the solution section.
+Can we move it there?

 In the proposed framework, data pods expose a separate summary for each file, and aggregators create combined summaries using these separate summaries;
 and maintain a list of all source URIs that they aggregate over.